hlship/threaded-conversation/README.md

 Like most Dialog objects, quips supply `(name $)` and `(dict $)`; the name is used when TC suggests quips, or during any kind of disambiguation.
-Quips names are always proper.
+Quip names are always proper.

 ## Mentioning